 Formerly Millettia megasperma.
 Tall, woody, robust, bushy climber (vine) with woody stems.
 Climbs via twining stems with additional support from large pinnate leaves.
-Will ascend into the rainforest canopy, found in rainforest, rainforest margins and wet sclerophyll forest from NE NSW to SEQ.
+Will ascend into the rainforest canopy, found in rainforest, rainforest margins and wet sclerophyll forest from north-east NSW to South-East Queensland.
 Purplish bark on established plants is flaky or papery.
 Young growth can be hairy.
 Leaves alternate on stems, made up of 7-9 leaflets featuring a terminal leaflet.
 Leaf stalks swollen at base.
 The leaflets may be slightly hairy below, each drawn out to a long, narrow, blunt point at the apex.
 Perfumed mauve pea flowers on terminal panicles July-October.
 Large thick velvety pods from April to May contain several red-very large brown seeds.
 The large seed could be sown one each to a 10 cm pot, or directly seeded.
 The similar Callerya australis has smaller leaves and leaflets, and shorter, narrower seed pods that are not velvety like C. megasperma.

 This is a Fabaceae (Pea) with similarities to Black Bean and Blood Vine and the introduced Pongamia.
 The introduced Wisteria has similar flowers but is deciduous, Native Wisteria being an evergreen.